-In the heart of Georgetown, one of Washington, D.C.’s oldest communities, the historic Evermay estate provides a rare glimpse of the elegance and beauty that once graced the Nation’s Capital.
+In the heart of Georgetown, one of Washington, D.C.’s oldest communities, the historic Evermay estate provides a rare glimpse of the aesthetic that graced the Nation’s Capitol in the early 1800s.
+Today it serves as the home of S&R Evermay.
 Built in 1801, Evermay is just a year younger than the capitol building itself.
 Today serves as the home of the S&R Evermay.

 Founded by Drs.
 Sachiko Kuno and Ryuji Ueno in 2000, the goal of the Foundation is to inspire innovation and empower excellence in the arts and sciences.
 By selecting Evermay as its headquarters, S&R Evermay has pledged to maintain this American treasure and reaffirmed its ongoing commitment to the arts and sciences.